 - Watch Your Carbs: Avoid white rice, white bread, and other refined carbs.
 Choose whole-grain options instead.

-Always consult your doctor before making any changes, they will provide personalized guidance based on your needs.
+Always consult your doctor before making any dietary changes.
+They will provide personalized guidance based on your health and baby’s growth pattern.

 Also Read: Impact of Pregnancy on Sleep: Tips for Better Sleep